0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

+# Run Issuer Node

-# Run Issuer Node Locally on IDE
+## Run Issuer Node Locally on IDE

 As we stated earlier in the tutorials, the Issuer Node is platform-agnostic and can be run with CLI or IDE, or even on a cloud-based platfrom.
 In this tutorial, we are going to show you the steps needed to start the Node on GoLand IDE.